avinetworks/avi-helm-charts/docs/AKO/README.md

 | `nodeSelectorLabels.key` | Key used as a label based selection for the nodes in NodePort mode. | empty |
 | `nodeSelectorLabels.value` | Value used as a label based selection for the nodes in NodePort mode. | empty |

-Kubernetes populates NodePort by default for service of type LoadBalancer too.
+Kubernetes populates NodePort by default for service of type LoadBalancer.
 If config.serviceType is set to NodePort, AKO would use NodePort as backend for service of type Loadbalancer instead of using Endpoints, which is the default behaviour with config.serviceType set as ClusterIP.

 ### AKO in Openshift Cluster